Happy Birthday August 22

 When the Hebrews left Egypt and crossed through the Red Sea the nation was baptized unto Moses:

 All our fathers were under the cloud, and all passed through the sea;

 And were all baptized unto Moses in the cloud and in the sea;

-After this, the Hebrews adopted the teaching that because they were born of Abraham, the Jewish need not be baptized, only the new converts to Judaism needed to be baptized this is why when John came about baptizing people they were so confused as to why he was doing this?
+After this, the Hebrews adopted the teaching that because they were born of Abraham, the Jewish need not be baptized; only the new converts to Judaism needed to be baptized.
+When John came about baptizing people, they were so confused as to why he was doing this?

 Simple, because every person stands for their own sins.
 Just like we can’t rely on the faith of our parents to get us into heaven.
 Just because your grandpa was a Pentecostal preacher doesn’t make you righteous.

-Once you’ve confessed Jesus as your Lord and Savior the next step is water baptism.
+Once you’ve confessed Jesus as your Lord and Savior, the next step is water baptism.
 Baptism is a very public confession.
-I used to view it as a cleansing from sin, but it’s much more than that, it’s your burial with Christ, when you are initially drowned for a brief moment, depending on how long-winded your pastor is, that moment of breaking the water’s surface for a much needed breathe of air, suddenly you value your life so much more.
+I used to view it as a cleansing from sin, but it’s much more than that.
+It’s your burial with Christ when you are initially drowned for a brief moment, depending on how long-winded your pastor is, that moment of breaking the water’s surface for a much needed breath of air, suddenly you value your life so much more.

 He is: El Yalad